SoftInstigate/restheart-plugin-skeleton/README.md

 The dependencies jars are copied by the `maven-dependency-plugin` to the `target/lib` directory.
 Those jars are added to the classpath of RESTHeart when the container starts.

-> When you add a dependency, you myst restart the RESTHeart container.
+> When you add a dependency, you must restart the RESTHeart container.
 The easiest way to do it is restarting `watch.sh`.

 ### Avoid duplicate jars